junajiffle/aws_backup_cleanup/README.md

 ```
 **3.Update and reboot the machine.
 Wait for the node "/testall" endpoint to return "OK".**

 Now we need to reboot the instance.
 We can use "aws ec2 reboot-instances" for rebooting an instance.

 *Command:*
 ```
 aws ec2 reboot-instances --region=$region --instance-ids $instance
 ```
-We need to check the application status on regular interval to get the "200 OK" message.
+We need to check the application status on regular interval to get "200 OK" message.
 Initialize a variable with value say, 15 and use curl to check the status till the count reaches 15.
 In between if we get "200 OK" status then exit the loop and continue with the next step.

 *Command:*
 ```